alejandroastudillo/TeleRehabilitationWithUnity/README.md

 The software that runs in the microprocessors assigned as master or sensor nodes, is included in the *microprocessors_Code* folder.

 ## Links
-* Research Group in Industrial Control (GICI): http://gici.univalle.edu.co/
+* Industrial Control Research Group (GICI): http://gici.univalle.edu.co/
 * Postgraduate Program in Electrical and Electronic Engineering (PPIEE): http://ppiee.univalle.edu.co/